 Sign the documents

-Subsequently, the estate planning checklist should be signed to validate it.
+Subsequently, the planning checklist for estate should be signed to validate it.
 The document’s signing should be done according to the State’s signing requirements (execution laws).
 Typically, this will involve having two witnesses and a notary public approve it.
 It is recommended that the witness should not be beneficiaries or agents in the estate documents.
 The names, signatures, and date of signing should be provided.

-An estate planning checklist can be notarized at different places, including available online platforms; financial institutions such as Bank of America provided one has an account with them, UPS Store, and National Association of Notaries.
+This checklist can be notarized at different places, including available online platforms; financial institutions such as Bank of America provided one has an account with them, UPS Store, and National Association of Notaries.

 Keep in a safe place